sempijja/Dev-Peek/README.md

 2. Open Microsoft Edge and navigate to:
    `edge://extensions/`

-3. Enable **Developer Mode** (toggle the switch in the top-right corner).

-4. Click on **Load unpacked** and select the `ui-highlighter` folder.

-5. HoverPeek is now installed and ready to use.

----

-## **Usage**
-1. Click the **HoverPeek** icon in the toolbar to activate the extension.
-2. Hover over any element on the page to view:
-   - A blue semi-transparent overlay.
-   - A tooltip showing tag name, class names, and dimensions.
-3. Click the **HoverPeek** icon again to deactivate and clean up overlays and tooltips.

----

----

 ## **Contributing**

-We welcome contributions to HoverPeek!
+We welcome contributions to Dev Peek!
 Here’s how you can contribute:

 ### **Bug Reports and Feature Requests**
 1. Navigate to the **Issues** tab on GitHub.